GaryOcean428/a2a-mcp/docs/index.md

 ## Contributing

+We welcome contributions to improve this documentation and the platform itself.
+For details on how to contribute, please refer to our [Contribution Guidelines](contributing.md).

-We welcome contributions to improve this documentation.
-If you find errors, unclear explanations, or have suggestions for improvement, please contact the maintainers of this project.
+If you find errors, unclear explanations, or have suggestions for improvement, please contact the maintainers of this project or submit a pull request following the guidelines.

 ## Support